Tacoma Narrows Bridge (1950): Maintenance, and the bridge today

 The 1950 Tacoma Narrows Bridge undergoes a rigorous maintenance schedule that is a year-long effort.
 Maintenance crews often perform replacement of steel parts, and inspect the steel cables and towers at night or at low traffic hours.
 Painting the bridge is also a drawn-out task.
 Working only during the summer months, it takes ten years to paint the span.
 The color of the bridge is officially known as "Narrows Green", a grayish-green hue that was the original color of the ill-fated 1940 span (called Chrome Green in a 1940 newspaper report on the final stages of Gertie's construction).

-The bridge has also survived several major earthquakes since its completion.
+The bridge has also survived several major earthquakes and severe weather events since its completion.
 The first earthquake occurred during construction on April 13, 1949, and knocked the north cable's 21 ST steel saddle from the east tower.
 Another strong earthquake struck the region on April 29, 1965.
 In 1999 a series of moderate earthquakes struck the region, and the most recent earthquake is the 2001 Nisqually earthquake.
 Even though the bridge escaped damage in all of those earthquakes, the 1949 earthquake still has a lasting legacy hold on the span.
 As a result of the north cable saddle's plunge from the east tower, and resulting three-day stay in 135 feet of salt water, it now corrodes more than twice as fast as its counterparts.
+During the Hanukkah Eve windstorm of 2006, the bridge was closed for the first time in its operating existence due to heavy winds but reopened approximately 6 hours later; no damage was reported.

 On the bridge's 50th anniversary in 2000, a private firm that inspected the span concluded that "it is one of the best for its maintenance and condition" and overall, the Tacoma Narrows Bridge remains one of the best maintained spans in the nation.

 Today, the bridge serves as the westbound span over the Narrows.